alfamirio/gb-emu-js/README.md

 # JS GB Emulator

-A from-scratch, single-file DMG (original Game Boy) emulator written in plain JavaScript.
+A DMG (original Game Boy) emulator written in plain JavaScript.
 Built as an educational reference demonstrating how the LR35902 CPU, PPU, and memory map work together to turn a ROM file into a running game.

 **This project is intended for educational use** — for learning how a real CPU/PPU/memory bus fits together, not as a polished player.
 Alongside normal emulation, it exposes the machine's internals as you go: